scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-A ray of radiant light blasts a target creature in range.
-The creature makes a Charisma save against your spellcasting.
-On a failure they take 1 wound, or 2 wounds if they are undead.
+A ray of radiant light envelops a target creature in range.
+Make a spellcasting roll against the creatures charisma save.
+On success they take 1 wound in holy damage, or 2 wounds if they are undead.

 Add a target for every level above cantrip.